-Isabella McDonald is pursuing a bachelor’s degree in Agriculture at Abraham Baldwin Agricultural College with a major in Livestock Production and a minor in Agribusiness.
-Born and raised in McDonough, GA, she grew up riding and managing horses since she was 8 years old.
-While at ABAC, she served as the Treasurer of her local ACHA Chapter and will serve as the President this upcoming year.
-Currently, Isabella serves as Treasurer for ACHA, where she is focused on managing the budget, overseeing financial transactions, and ensuring accurate record-keeping of all financial activities.
+Isabella McDonald is a senior pursuing a Bachelor of Agriculture at Abraham Baldwin Agricultural College with a concentration in Livestock Production and a minor in Agribusiness.
+Born and raised in McDonough, GA, she has ridden and worked with horses since she was 8 years old.
+While at ABAC, she served as the Treasurer, Secretary, and President of her local chapter.
+Currently, Isabella serves as President of ACHA, where she focuses on promoting equine education, alumni participation, and overall growth for ACHA.
 After graduation, Isabella plans to become a certified Equine Massage Therapist and work in Equine Rehabilitation & Therapy.
-She plans to expand ACHA’s relationship with schools all over the nation and share her Equine experiences with other members!
+She plans to expand ACHA’s relationships with schools across the nation and share her equine experiences with other members!

 The national officers constitute the executive committee of ACHA.
 To learn more about the duties of the national officers refer to the Constitution & Bylaws, Paragraph I.